julieqiu/exp/librarianx/README.md

 Created edition entry in librarian.yaml
 ```

-This created an edition entry with only a `release` section (no `generate` section):
+This created an edition entry without a `generate` section (handwritten edition):

 ```
 $ grep -A2 "name: custom-tool" librarian.yaml
   - name: custom-tool
-    release:
     version: null
 ```

 Now you can release it like any other edition: